rm2013/katacoda-scenarios/hello-cluster/step4.md

 Weave will now deploy as a series of Pods on the cluster.
 The status of this can be viewed using the command `kubectl get pod -n kube-system`{{execute HOST1}}

-When installing Weave on your cluster, visit https://www.weave.works/docs/net/latest/kube-addon/ for details.